-TREY does not do advocate work alone, but in cooperation with others.
-The associations and the student representatives nominated by the student union make sure the students’ voices are heard in decision-making on every level of the administration of the University.
-Student representatives also influence in various bodies and working groups at our University and other interest groups.
+TREY does not do advocacy work alone, but in cooperation with others.
+The associations and the student representatives nominated by the student union make sure that the students’ voices are heard in decision-making on every level of the administration of the university.
+Student representatives also do advocacy in various bodies and working groups at our university and in other interest groups.

-Work concerning urban advocacy is done in cooperation with Tampere University of Applied Sciences’ student union Tamko with the name Ryhmä 35 000, which has advocated for, e.g. mobile tickets in public transport and a tram to Tampere over the years.
+Work concerning urban advocacy is done in cooperation with Tampere University of Applied Sciences’ student union Tamko with the name Ryhmä 35 000, which has advocated for e.g. mobile tickets in public transport and a tram for Tampere over the years.